SlowDash integrates Python scripts written by users, with features including:

 or by signals).
 The run()

-function must watch the stop request (by
+function must watch for stop requests (by

 is_stop_requested()